tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-pitch-accents.md

 ## Nakadaka

-中高 (なかだか) means "middle high", and the key characteristic of this pattern is that the pitch drops from high to low somewhere within of the word.
+中高 (なかだか) means "middle high", and the key characteristic of this pattern is that the pitch drops from high to low at some point within the word.
 The first mora is low,
 and any particle following the word is also pronounced with a low pitch.
 Similar to 平板 words,